stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/20-cluster-groups/35-ingress-cluster-group.md

 ---
 title: "Set Up Ingress"
 metaTitle: "Set Up Ingress for Cluster Groups"
-metaDescription: "Learn how to configure Ingress for a Palette Cluster Group"
+description: "Learn how to configure Ingress for a Palette Cluster Group"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---